simon-the-shark/django-mapbox-location-field/README.md

             model = Location
             fields = "__all__"
     ```
-    Of course you can also use CreateView, UpdateView or build Form yourself with `mapbox_location_field.forms.LocationField` or `mapbox_location_field.forms.SpatialLocationField`
+    Of course you can also use CreateView, UpdateView or build Form yourself with `mapbox_location_field.forms.LocationField` or `mapbox_location_field.spatial.forms.SpatialLocationField`
 * Then just use it in html view.
 It can't be simpler!
 Paste this in your html head:
     ```django